Daddy's Little Girls

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This reveals the protagonist's commitment to Monty actively chooses to take a job as Julia's driver to earn money for a lawyer and get close enough to ask for her legal help.
 He enters her world., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Julia agrees to help Monty with his custody case and they share an intimate moment, acknowledging their romantic feelings.
+Of particular interest, this crucial beat Julia agrees to help Monty with his custody case and they share an intimate moment, acknowledging their romantic feelings.
 This seems like a victory - he has legal help and a potential partner., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 73 minutes (73% through) represents the emotional nadir.
 Here, Monty loses custody of his daughters to Jennifer.
 His worst fear is realized - his girls are taken from him and placed in a dangerous environment.
 His dream of keeping his family together dies., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.